Wilmington, Vermont

 Wilmington is a town in Windham County, Vermont, United States.
 The population was 2,255 at the 2020 census.
+The town was chartered in 1751 by Benning Wentworth, colonial governor of New Hampshire.
+It was named in honor of Spencer Compton, 1st Earl of Wilmington.

 History

 The town was chartered in 1751 by Benning Wentworth, colonial governor of New Hampshire.
 It was named in honor of Spencer Compton, 1st Earl of Wilmington.
 Wilmington is the home of Haystack Mountain Ski Area, which operates as the private Hermitage Club.

 Part of the village of Wilmington comprises the Wilmington Village Historic District, listed on the National Register of Historic Places.

 Geography

 According to the United States Census Bureau, the town has a total area of 41.3 square miles (106.9 km2), of which 39.4 square miles (102.1 km2) is land and 1.8 square miles (4.7 km2) (4.39%) is water.
 Wilmington is drained by the North Branch Deerfield River, as well as Meadow Brook, Rose Brook, Haystack Brook, Hall Brook, Ellis Brook, Beaver Brook, Negus Brook and Wilder Brook.
 It is located in the Deerfield Valley of the Green Mountains.

 There are two census-designated places in the town.
 The village of Wilmington is in the center of the town, and Chimney Hill is in the west.